zalando-stups/react-automatic-width/README.md

     npm i -S @zalando/react-automatic-width

-Then load it however you want (Example: ES6):
+Then load it however you want (example: ES6):

     import AutoWidth from '@zalando/react-automatic-width'

-Finally omit the `width` property on your component and wrap it in `AutoWidth`:
+Finally, omit the `width` property on your component and wrap it in `AutoWidth`:

 ~~~ jsx
     <AutoWidth className="responsive">